gaurish/gaurish.github.io/_posts/2010-06-03-direct-server-data-transfer-ftp-recursive.markdown

 Now, after you run its command. you get a output like this

-Continuing in background, pid 16554.
+`Continuing in background, pid 16554. jailshell-3.2$`

--jailshell-3.2$

-This means that wget is now downloading all the files from your old server in background, so you can go for sleep and check back. to check the process you can read logfile _websitedownload-wget.log_
+This means that wget is now downloading all the files from your old server in background, so you can go for sleep and check back. to check the process you can read logfile `websitedownload-wget.log`

-### **Explanation of Options**
+### Explanation of Options

 -r flag: recursively download all files and directories.